AmsterdamUniversityPress/content-loading/bits.md

 Other Media | media/@id

 Please note that the above defaults can be configured to pick up identifiers from other elements in the XML as long as the identifier values satisfy the above constraints.

+### ISBNs
+The `<isbn>` element is used to designate the ISBN of the book.
+Please use the @publication-format attribute to indicate whether the ISBN is for the print or electronic version of the book. `<isbn>` elements without the @publication-format attribute will be ignored.

+The following markup will designate the print ISBN

+`<isbn publication-format="print">...</isbn>`

+The following markup will designate the electronic ISBN

+`<isbn publication-format="electronic">...</isbn>`

+## Cover image
+`<self-uri xlink:role="http://pub2web.metastore.ingenta.com/ns/coverImage" xmlns:xlink="http://www.w3.org/1999/xlink" xlink:href="10.5117_9788447874422_cover.jpg"/>`

 ## Book level metadata
 This metadata is contained within the `<book-meta>` element.
 This element is always required by the Edify loading system.
 If the book zip file contains separate XMLs per chapter, you must ensure that the book metadata is provided consistently in every XML.